tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Please keep in mind: device logs may include and/or compromise sensitive information, consider reviewing the logs before sending.

 If you pose yourself this question one can assume that you don't shy away from some more technical stuff.
 It is not enormously complex, though, so just read on, even though it requires you to install some developer tools.
-The idea is to provide a really detailed log of what TWFG actually did till the point where it died or did something unpredictable.
+The idea is to provide a really detailed log of what Tiny Weather Forecast Germany actually did till the point where it died or did something unpredictable.
 All this is logged by your device, however, usually you can not see those logs.

 The key to access those extensive logs is to hook up your device to your PC via USB and use a tool called Android Debug Bridge (`adb`) to access the system log.